-NHDC consider applications from the community to acquire any asset owned by the authority, not just those listed as assets of community value.
+North Herts Council consider applications from the community to acquire any asset owned by the authority, not just those listed as assets of community value.

-The Policy acts as a guide to any group wishing to take on an asset and includes a number of elements of good practice and learning from previous transfers.
+The policy acts as a guide to any group wishing to take on an asset and includes a number of elements of good practice and learning from previous transfers.
 A list of documents and a flowchart is appended below to help illustrate the broad processes followed.

 For more information contact:

 Tel: 01462 474243